Statement execution

 Note

-In the Express Edition of SQL Complete, SQL Query History is stored for the last 3 days only.
+In the Express Edition of SQL Complete, Query History is stored for the last 3 days only.

 Execution warnings